W4H33D/HACK-NOTES/HackTheBox_Academy:File_Inclusion or directory traversal.md

 ### HTB Academy Questions:

 1. Using the LFI to RCE vulnerability run the command 'cat /etc/issue'.
-Submit the OS version as your answer (i.e. Ubuntu 14.04.2 LTS)
+Submit the OS version as your answer (i.e. Ubuntu 14.04.2 LTS).

 A. Ubuntu 18.04.4 LTS

 2. Submit the contents of the flag.txt file located in the /exercise directory.

 A. 2ed328e2598271ad3d2831aa4a0c4bab

 Other PHP Wrappers